 ACHIEVEability strives to help its families become financially self-sufficient.
 A family's financial progress is measured by credit score, savings and earned income.
 We use the Self-Sufficiency Standard for Pennsylvania as a measuring tool to determine each parent's progress toward financial self-sufficiency.

-The average ACHIEVEability family is comprised of one adult and two children and is earning $19,153 per year, which is 57% of the Self-Sufficiency Standard for Pennsylvania in Philadelphia County.
+The average ACHIEVEability family is comprised of one adult and two children and is earning less than $20,000 per year, which is nearly 60% of the Self-Sufficiency Standard for Pennsylvania in Philadelphia County.

-ACHIEVEability, in collaboration with the United Way of Southeastern Pennsylvania, provides Individual Development Accounts (IDA) to its families.
+ACHIEVEability, in collaboration with the United Way of Greater Philadelphia and Southern New Jersey, provides Individual Development Accounts (IDA) to its families.
 The IDAs match the savings of those enrolled 2 to 1.
 Participating parents save $2,000 and, in return, receive an additional $4,000.
 IDAs also help our parents learn financial skills in saving, budgeting and money management.
 The funds saved through the IDAs are used toward the settlement costs to buy a home.

 For more information contact: